Experienced Houston Drug Crimes Defense Lawyer

 If you have been charged with a drug crime and must take the case seriously, please contact Mr. Floyd and discuss the facts of your case and a possible successful defensive strategy.

 Serious Felony Drug Crimes in Texas

 A drug charge in Texas does not necessarily mean a drug conviction.
-There are several effective defenses for narcotics offenses that a talented drug crimes attorney with experience investigating the circumstances surrounding an search and arrest for a drug crime should know and be able to use to your advantage.
-Mr. Floyd has published hundreds of articles relating to criminal law, search and seizure and trial procedures and can use his knowledge and experience to create a successful defense strategy and force the government to follow the law and meet its burden of proof.
+There are several effective defenses for narcotics offenses that a talented drug crimes attorney with experience investigating the circumstances surrounding a search and arrest for a drug crime should know and be able to use to your advantage.
+Mr. Floyd has published hundreds of articles relating to criminal law, search and seizure, and trial procedures and can use his knowledge and experience to create a successful defense strategy and force the government to follow the law and meet its burden of proof.